-Universal is a big park, as your calf muscles will no doubt remind you the day after you visit.
-While parks like Knott's or Seaworld can be approached with a devil-may-care, keep-your-stinkin'-map sort of spontaneity, Universal's size is better served by a plan.
+Also, Universal is a big park, as your calf muscles will no doubt remind you the day after your visit.
+While parks like Knott's or SeaWorld can be approached with a devil-may-care, keep-your-stinkin'-map sort of spontaneity, Universal's Jurassic size is better served by a plan.
 Consider including these ten tips when you form yours.

 1. Start your day in the lower park.

 Heading down to the lower area, where Jurassic Park, Transformers, and The Mummy rides are located, is a hike.
 It's step aerobics, if you skip any of the escalators.
 It seems like most people postpone that workout, not to mention that many first-timers don't even work out that there is a lower section until later in the day.
 In my experience, starting your day by making a beeline for the lower area can mean starting with 10 minute wait times for some of the best rides in the park.
 What beats splashing dinosaurs?

 2. Bring Ziploc baggies.